Dorak affair: Events

-According to Mellaart, he encountered a young lady called Anna Papastrati on a train from Istanbul to Izmir and noticed that she was wearing an unusual armband.
-She is meant to have told him that this armband was part of a collection of antiquities, which was in the possession of her family.
-He therefore went to the house of Papastrati, who according to him was a young Greek lady and spoke good English with a slight American accent.
+According to Mellaart, he encountered a young lady called Anna Papastrati on a train from Istanbul to İzmir and noticed that she was wearing an unusual armband.
+It is claimed she told him that this armband was part of a collection of antiquities in the possession of her family.
+He therefore went to the house of Papastrati, who was a young Greek lady and spoke good English with a slight American accent.
 There she showed him numerous pieces which were stylistically associated with the Yortan culture.
 The Yortan culture was one of the cultures which neighboured ancient Troy.
-Mellaart stayed several days in the house at Izmir, making sketches and notes.
+Mellaart stayed several days in the house at İzmir, making sketches and notes.
 Photography of the pieces was forbidden, according to Mellaart.
 Papastrati promised to photograph the pieces herself at the next opportunity and send the photos to him.
 The items were said to have been found in shallow graves near the city of Dorak, south of the Sea of Marmara, during the Greco-Turkish War.
 Mellaart reported that he had seen photographs of the graves in which the Dorak treasure had been found and that there was a description of the discovery in Modern Greek, which he had also seen.
-Mellaart said he left the house after a few days without correctly noting its location, although he noted a name and address (Anna Papastrati, 217 Kazim Direk Street, Izmir) on a piece of notepaper.
+Mellaart said he left the house after a few days without correctly noting its location, although he noted a name and address (Anna Papastrati, 217 Kazim Direk Street, İzmir) on a piece of notepaper.
 No communication was received subsequently from Papastrati.
 Mellaart said that he did not make the discovery public at first because he was waiting for the photos and consent to publication.
-He said he had written to Izmir twice without receiving an answer.
+He said he had written to İzmir twice without receiving an answer.